Las Cruces International Airport

 News and Announcements

 - Restaurant/Office space available for sale or lease.
 The City of Las Cruces is accepting offers for the purchase of the 9,300 sq ft commercial building located at 8960 Zia Boulevard.
 This facility was constructed in 1988 to house the North American Institute of Aviation and has since been used to house a FBO.
 The space includes public lobby and dining space, 4500 sq ft of office spaces, and a 600 sq ft kitchen space.
-Contact the city airport or economic development office for more information.
+Contact the city airport office for more information.

 - Airport Advisory Board meetings are open to the public.
 The Airport Advisory Board consists of seven members appointed by the Mayor and City Council.
 The Board reviews airport activity and makes recommendations to City Council on leases and issues related to the operation of the airport.
 Airport Advisory Board meetings are open to the public and are held on the third Thursday of each month at 12:30 pm in the lobby of the airport terminal building (8990 Zia Boulevard).